ksu-cs-textbooks/cis301/content/9-chapter/9_4-logikaFacts.md

 )
 ```

 Let's consider each portion of this proof function.
-Here, `factDef` is the name given to the proof function.
+Here, `factFunction` is the name given to the proof function.
 It takes one parameter, `n`, which is an integer, and it returns an integer.
 We have two possible ways of calculating the value for the proof function, which we detail in `factorialFacts`.
 First, we define our base case:

 ```text
 factFunction(1) == 1